zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

 1. A `ZetaSwapV2.sol` contract is created and deployed to ZetaChain.
 2. A user wants to swap tMATIC from Polygon Mumbai to gETH on Goerli.
-3. A user transfers a native gas token (in this example, gETH) to a specific address (called TSS) on Goerli.
+3. A user transfers a native gas token (in this example, tMATIC) to a specific address (called TSS) on Mumbai.
 The `data` value of the token transfer transaction contains the following information:
    1. address of the ZetaSwapV2 contract on Zetachain
    2. recipients address (defaults to the sender's address)